 How do I claim the solar ITC?

 Solar home or business owners claim the solar ITC when filing their federal tax return for the system’s installation year.
-For example, if a home or business owner installs solar by December 31st 2022, they will be eligible to claim the solar tax credit on their 2022 tax filing.
+For example, if a home or business owner installs solar by December 31st 2020, they will be eligible to claim the credit in their 2020 filing.

 We always encourage folks considering solar to speak with their trusted tax professional before signing a contract.
 Be sure to also let your tax expert know that you went solar so they can assist.
 If you file your own taxes, check out EnergySage’s step by step guide on how to claim the solar ITC.